This is a gear review about the best trail runners for thru-hiking in 2023.

 > Not as good as the Speedcross in muddy terrain

-Salomon are argueably the leader in the field of lightweight hiking shoes and lightweight trail runners.
-And the Salomon Sense Ride 5 are the latest upgrade to trail running shoe family.
+Salomon is arguably the leader in the field of lightweight hiking shoes and lightweight trail runners.
+The Salomon Sense Ride 5 is the latest upgrade to the trail running shoe family.

-The Salomon Sense Ride 5 does everything well and in many ways they should rank higher on this list.
-They are comfortable, offers good traction and is durable enough for most trails.
+The Salomon Sense Ride 5 does everything well and in many ways it should rank higher on this list.
+They are comfortable, offer good traction, and are durable enough for most trails.

 The Salomon Sense Ride 5 are lightweight but not the lightest shoes in this review.
-I guess you can read this review and work out these are just a great shoe in all areas.
+I guess you can read this review and work out that these are just great shoes in all areas.

 Overall, the Salomon Sense Ride 5 is the trail runner you choose when you don’t know which one to choose.
 Love Salomon but don’t want the aggressive lugs on the sole of the Speedcross?
 Then these are for you.